About

 The University of California provides information on the cost of living as a student here.
 You can find more general, up-to-date information about the cost of living in various Californian cities (as compared to London) using this website: Los Angeles, Santa Barbara, Berkeley, Irvine, San Diego, etc.

 Living expenses can vary depending on individual lifestyle, especially in California where renting private accommodation can be as (if not more) expensive than renting privately in London.
+Please also see the section below on medical treatment, as it mentions health insurance that all students are required to purchase.
 Please consult the estimated minimum and maximum cost of living figures for this destination country available in our “Estimated Costs of Living” document available on our Finance page.

 Important: Students considering to live and study in California must be realistic about financial matters, this being one of the most expensive cities in the world.
 In the decision-making process, Queen Mary students must calculate their forecasted budget with confirmed funding to which they will have access against the rising cost of living.